National Scholarship FAQs

 How will finalists be selected?

-We have a rigorous application review process that includes analysis and scoring of your grades, participation in advanced courses, extracurricular activities including volunteer work and community service, and home responsibilities.
+We have a rigorous application review process that includes analysis and scoring of your grades, participation in advanced courses, extracurricular activities including volunteer work and community service, home responsibilities, and your essay.
 ISTS reviews and scores all complete and eligible applications.
 Scholarships are allocated across our Partner Colleges and are awarded to the highest scoring applicants to that college.
 All applicants agree to accept the decision as final.

 Do I have to attend one of the Partner Colleges or can I use the scholarship at any college to which I am admitted?